merlinvn/OUCRU-Malaria-Sim-v3.0.2/README.md

 POMS is an individual-based microsimulation of malaria transmission developed in C++.
 The folders MalariaCore and MalariaSimulation contain the source code and input files that are needed to compile and run the simulation.
 The simulation was designed to compare multiple different ways of distributing antimalarial drugs in a human population.

-:: Most recent update - Oct 27 2017
+##### Most recent update to this file - Oct 27 2017

 The most recent version of the simulation includes transmission between hosts (without explicit implementation of mosquitoes), within-host parasite development, explicit modeling of parasite density and its effects on transmission, multi-clonal infections in hosts, basic pharmacokinetics, basic pharmacodynamics, mutation to multiple types of drug-resistant genotypes, symptomatic and asymptomatic infection, age-dependent immune acquisition, variation in host biting rates (without explicit implementation of mosquitoes), and multiple types of population-level drug deployment strategies.

 Below, you will find instructions for compiling and running the simulation.
-Please contact Tran Dang Nguyen (nguyentd@oucru.org) or Maciej Boni (maciej.boni@ndm.ox.ac.uk) if you have any questions about the steps below.
+Please contact Tran Dang Nguyen (nguyentd@oucru.org) or Maciej Boni (mfb9@psu.edu) if you have any questions about the steps below.

 ::::::::::